I-McPherson/DSA-projects/README.md

 gcc -Wall -ansi -o program_name.exe source_code_file.c -lm

-Then these program will be run with this command in a Linux environment:
+Then to run the compiled programs, use this command in a Linux environment:

 ./program_name.exe